 Data protection impact assessments

 From online learning apps for students through to staff development tools, it’s important to assess and address any privacy and security risks that arise through new technologies and processes.

-As part of this, privacy impact assessments (PIAs) have always been part of good practice, but the GDPR makes PIAs a formal requirement.
+As part of this, privacy data protection impact assessments (DPIAs) have always been part of good practice, but the GDPR makes DPIAs a formal requirement.
 An assessment should be carried out in all instances where new initiatives are introduced and where there’s a “high risk” to the rights and freedoms of individuals.

 Building security and privacy awareness

 The law requires you to have appropriate measures in place to address data security risks.
 And while technical measures (e.g. firewalls and filters) are part of this, it’s important not to overlook the human element.